 - Have you added or closed a location or has your business moved to a new address?
 Has a phone or fax number changed?

 - Does your website reflect staff attrition and employee turnover?
-This one can be particularly embarrassing if key new hires have not been added or outgoing employees are still displayed (especially in the event of loss of life or if an employee termination was messy).
+This one can be particularly embarrassing if key new hires have not been added or former employees are still displayed (especially in the event of loss of life or if an employee termination was messy).

 - If your website includes team member bios, are they current?
 Be sure details like years of service, education & certification, and professional accomplishments are up to date.